VikFreeze/CGameOfLife/README.md

 * **Self-organising patterns** (e.g., gliders, pulsars).
 * **Computational universality** – it can emulate a universal Turing machine.
 * **Biologically analogous behaviour** – some patterns mimic cellular growth, bacterial colonies, or even social dynamics.
-* **Infinite possibilities** – new patterns can be discovered endlessly, its even possible to create the Game of Life inside the Game of Life
+* **Infinite possibilities** – new patterns can be discovered endlessly, its even possible to create the Game of Life inside the Game of Life, you can see that [here](https://www.youtube.com/watch?v=xP5-iIeKXE8)

+Check out the Wikipedia article [here](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) for more information and patterns.

 ---